On Nov. 17, 2018, the first Pennsylvania sportsbook opened its doors at Hollywood Casino at Penn National Race Course in Grantville, PA.

 Lawmakers started putting together comprehensive gambling expansion legislation for PA adding in all these measures.

 It went back and forth between the House and Senate several times, with a reworking of Matzie’s sports betting legislation added to the sixth version of the bill.

-The seventh version was ultimately passed by the legislature and signed into law by Gov. Tom Wolf on Oct.
+The legislature ultimately passed the seventh version and Gov. Tom Wolf signed it into law on Oct.
 30, 2017.
-It still included sports betting legislation pending a change in federal law,
+It still included sports betting legislation pending a change in federal law.

 That meant sports betting was officially legal in Pennsylvania, pending a change in federal law that came on May 14, 2018 when the Supreme Court ruled PASPA unconstitutional.